stopvoldemort/money-map/README.md

 - Push the backend image: `docker push $GCP_REGION-docker.pkg.dev/$PROJECT_ID/backend/backend:$TAG`
 - Deploy the backend image: `gcloud run deploy backend-service --image $GCP_REGION-docker.pkg.dev/$PROJECT_ID/backend/backend:$TAG --platform managed --region $GCP_REGION --allow-unauthenticated`

+### Deploying with GitHub Actions

+This repository includes reusable GitHub Actions for building and deploying the frontend and backend to Cloud Run.
+In order to use them you must configure the following repository secrets:

+- `GCP_SA_KEY` – JSON key for a service account with permissions to push images to Artifact Registry and deploy to Cloud Run.
+- `PROJECT_ID` – your Google Cloud project ID.
+- `GCP_REGION` – the region for Artifact Registry and Cloud Run.

+Trigger the **Deploy All** workflow from the Actions tab to build and deploy the frontend and backend images.
+Optionally provide a `tag` input; otherwise the Git commit SHA is used.

 - Add validation for required fields
 - Add HSA accounts
 - Let recurring income, expenses, transfers, etc. increase over time, rather than assume they grow at the rate of inflation